-It never went rancid, either, said the snakeman.
+It never went rancid, either, said the Snakeman.

-“Ladies and gentlemen, come up close where everyone can see, it even cures squinting.”
+“Ladies and gentlemen come up close where everyone can see.
+It even cures squinting.

 Patent medicines are as old as Daffy’s Elixir, first blended in England in 1647, and popular in the United States into the late 19th century.
-The alcohol-fortified and drug-laced remedies were peddled by grocers goldsmiths tailors traveling salesmen.
-They were available for almost any ailment, colic cuts bruises baldness boils nerve damage lame backs deafness and “those painful complaints and weaknesses so common to our female population.”
+The alcohol-fortified and drug-laced remedies were peddled by grocers goldsmiths tinkers traveling salesmen.
+They were available for almost any ailment, including colic cuts bruises baldness boils nerve damage lame backs deafness and “those painful complaints and weaknesses so common to our female population.”

 The Pure Food and Drug Act of 1906 led to the end of Joy to the World Pain Killer, laced with opium, Fowler’s Arsenic Solution, which was iron mixed with arsenic for heart ailments, and the wildly popular Dr. Kilmer’s Swamp Root, meant to treat something called “internal slime fever.”

 The many medical advances of the 20th century and into the 21st, however, did not put an end to quackery.
-Empty nutritional and supplement schemes, fraudulent arthritis products, and spurious cancer clinics led the way.
+Empty nutritional and supplement schemes, fraudulent arthritis products, and spurious cancer clinics have led the way.
 In 2017 the FDA warned stem cell clinics about their cure-all claims.

 “Stem cell clinics that mislead vulnerable patients into believing they are being given safe, effective treatments that are in full compliance with the law are dangerously exploiting consumers and putting their health at risk,” said FDA Commissioner Scott Gottlieb.

-More than a hundred years ago Vivekananda believed health gave a leg up to making it down the yellow brick road to liberation.
+More than a hundred years ago Vivekananda believed good health gave a leg up to making it down the yellow brick road to liberation.